Shingyx/restart-karabiner-on-wake/README.md

 A small background service which restarts Karabiner-Elements processes upon unlocking your MacBook.
 This can work around issues such as https://github.com/pqrs-org/Karabiner-Elements/issues/1641 until they are resolved.

-This is done by running `pkill` on Karabiner-Elements processes owned by the current user.
+This is done by running `pkill` on Karabiner-Elements processes owned by the current user when the service receives the `"com.apple.screenIsUnlocked"` event.
 These are then immediately restarted by some other Karabiner-Elements process.

 ## Usage